vghessel/MonitoringSites-GO/README.md

 The application will check through a GET if the Status will be 200, showing that the site is online.

 If any other Status Code returns, it will show that it is offline and the error and status will be printed in the terminal.

+You can run the application directly from the source code, or if you are using Linux just run the "hello" file.